parmisean/postgres-internals/docs/2_heap_storage.md

 } PageHeaderData;
 ```

 The line pointer (LP) array contains [pointers](https://github.com/postgres/postgres/blob/master/src/include/storage/itemid.h) to the tuples stored on the page.
-Each LP entry consists of an offset to the start of the tuple, the length of the tuple, and a flag indicating the state of the tuple.
+Indexes will store the CTID of the tuple in the index, which contains the page number and the tuple index in the line pointer array on the page.
+Each line pointer entry consists of an offset to the start of the tuple, the length of the tuple, and a flag indicating the state of the tuple.

 ```C
 typedef struct ItemIdData